larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 We stress that these are only examples, and not in any way prescriptive.
 Administrators and moderators are free to decide on these or other actions.

-The expectation is that the minimal actions necessary will be taken.
-Those who are directed to stop disrupting a forum must do so immediately.
-Further disruptions may lead to further corrective actions.

 All moderation actions that restrict participation privileges shall be periodically reported to the IESG,